samrocketman/jenkins-bootstrap-shared/README.md

 Goals of this project:

 - Keep the bulk of the logic in a shared project (this one).
-- Allow other projects to source this one making changes easy to read in downstream projets.
+- Allow other projects to source this project making changes easy to read in downstream projects.
 - Provide a standard bootstrapper across all downstream projects.

 # Requirements